jcaillon/valet/docs/create-new-command.md

 - An argument named `my-other-args...` will translate to a local bash array `myOtherArgs` (camel case).
 Note that only the last argument can end with `...` to indicate an array of arguments.
 - `parsingErrors` will contain the parsing error messages (one per line).

-The function `parseFunctionArgumentsOrGoInteractive` will return a string that can be evaluated to define the parsed variables.
+The function `main::parseFunctionArgumentsOrmain::goInteractive` will return a string that can be evaluated to define the parsed variables.
 E.g. it can look like that:

 ```bash
 local parsingErrors myOption myArgument